 Where You Can Play It | SlotsMillion |

-This next recommendation comes from industry heavyweight Playtech, a company that is highly regarded for delivering expertly rendered table games with player-friendly rules.
-The multi-hand version of Blackjack Surrender serves as a perfect example of one such game as it yields a minuscule house edge of under half a per cent.
-The key to the variation’s high theoretical return once again lies in the set of rules it uses.
+This recommendation comes from industry heavyweight Playtech, a company highly regarded for delivering expertly rendered table games with player-friendly rules.
+The multi-hand version of Blackjack Surrender is a perfect example, as it yields a minuscule house edge of under half a per cent.
+The variation’s high theoretical return once again lies in the set of rules it employs.

-Six randomly shuffled decks are in play in Blackjack Surrender where the dealer stands on soft 17 and peeks for blackjacks when showing an ace or a ten-value card.
+Six randomly shuffled decks are in play in Blackjack Surrender, where the dealer stands on soft 17 and peeks for blackjacks when showing an ace or a ten-value card.
 Players can double down on any initial two-card total.
-Doubling after splitting is allowed but resplitting is impossible.
-The seven-card Charlie rule also applies, which means the player wins with any unbusted seven-card total against all dealer hands bar blackjacks.
+Doubling after splitting is allowed, but resplitting is impossible.
+The seven-card Charlie rule also applies, which means the player wins with any unbusted seven-card total against all dealer hands except blackjacks.

-Late surrender is also in place (hence the variation’s name), which shaves off an extra 0.07% from the house edge.
-Under this rule, the player can fold any starting total at the beginning of a round to receive half of their original bet on the hand back.
-Exercising this move is possible only after the dealer has peeked for a blackjack.
-In multi-deck variants like this one, surrendering is the optional playing decision when you have a hard 15 against a dealer’s 10 or a hard 16 against the dealer’s 9, 10, or ace.
+Late surrender is also in place (hence the variation’s name), shaving an extra 0.07% off the house edge.
+Under this rule, the player can fold any starting hand at the beginning of a round to receive half of their original bet back.
+This move is available only after the dealer has peeked for a blackjack.
+In multi-deck variants like this one, surrendering is the correct decision when you have a hard 15 against a dealer’s 10 or a hard 16 against the dealer’s 9, 10, or ace.

 Payout Schedule in Playtech’s Blackjack Surrender | |